NEOCompToronto/NEOCompetition/PROV de.md

 1. Transaction of currencies (or tokens) are only the representation of the flow of value.
 The value (or say, the authentic meaning of transaction) in real world ecomonic system is built upon the flow of services.
 The procedure of "Serve" means the relationship generated between two parties, in which the party Provider utilize its resource and effort to satisfy the party Consumer with its interest, and get "Reward" afterwards.
 2. The "reward" can be either another service which the provider agree to have equal value, or a particuler amount of common currency which can exchange for another "service" in the future.
 3. In the model of bullet 3, the decentralized validation of currency transaction is mature and proven by many cryptocurrency projects already.
 But **unless we can provide the decentrailized validation of the service, we cannot build the genuine decentralized economy.**
-4. In this paper, we design a model for general decentralized validation of service upon existing distributed ledger infrastructure.
+4. In this paper, we design the model POV for general decentralized validation of service upon existing distributed ledger infrastructure.
+POV works much like Ethereum as a blockchain infrastracture providing developers virtual machine.
+5. ​

 ## 1. Problem